kkhuedo/calhack25/replit.md

   - Fixed WebSocket cleanup to prevent reconnection loops
   - Implemented strict PATCH validation (only notes and status can be updated)
   - Added auto-dismiss confirmation dialogs for success messages
+  - **Migrated from in-memory to PostgreSQL database for data persistence**
   - All TypeScript errors resolved and LSP clean

 ## Project Architecture